|Mass Representative||Pam C 01628 823530||Shirley F 01628 633406||Anna P 07590 545645|

 STREET ANGELS Christ invites you through Maidenhead Street Angels to bring love and compassion to the streets of your town.
 Join us on a Saturday night for a taster session.
 We need more volunteers but particularly men from 18 to 80.
 Please try something new - you will not be alone.
 Matthew Ch.28 v.20 " And surely I am with you always, to the very end of the age."
 Contact email@example.com.

 DO YOU WANT TO HELP REFUGEES?
 The Diocesan Refugee Response Working Group is looking for new members.
-We are also planning events and creating a list of people who would like to be kept informed.
-For Working Group members, we are looking for people who are passionate about helping refugees and have specific skills to offer, from various specialists to administration and organisation skills.
+They are also planning events and creating a list of people who would like to be kept informed.
+For Working Group members, they are looking for people who are passionate about helping refugees and have specific skills to offer, from various specialists to administration and organisation skills.
 If you would like to help or find out more, please contact Fr.
-Peter Hollins on 01730 262 290, email email@example.com, see our webpage at www.portsmouthdiocese.org.uk/rrwg/ or take home one of the leaflets on display at the back of the church and learn how you can help Syrian refugees coming to this country.
+Peter Hollins on 01730 262 290, email firstname.lastname@example.org, see the webpage at www.portsmouthdiocese.org.uk/rrwg/ or take home one of the leaflets on display at the back of the church and learn how you can help Syrian refugees coming to this country.

 SAFEGUARDING E-LEARNING If you have a role working with children, young people or adults who may be vulnerable, or if you are a parent who wants to understand online safety, you are encouraged to read the e‑learning safeguarding brochure.
 This explains what programmes are available via e‑learning and how to access the programmes that interest you.
 This e‑learning package is part of the Church’s commitment to safeguarding, recognising we all have a role to play in creating a safe environment.
 Go to: www.portsmouthdiocese.org.uk/safeguarding.